berk-berber/Design-Patterns-in-Kotlin/README.md

     override fun mobileServicesName(): String = "Google Mobile Services" }
 ```

+## SOLID Principles
+In object-oriented computer programming, SOLID is design principles intended to make software more understandable, flexible and maintainable.<br/>
+SOLID helps us to write sustainable code while developing software.
+This means, when software requirements have changed or we want to make additions to existing software, the system won't resist this.
+We will add new requiremements and functions easily.
+In addition to these, there are reasons such as maintenance and being easy to understand.

 ## License
 Design-Patterns-in-Kotlin is published under the terms of the Apache License(Version 2.0).
 See <a href="https://github.com/berkberberr/Design-Patterns-in-Kotlin/blob/main/LICENSE">license</a> file for details.